BitcoinFiles/AUTHOR_IDENTITY_PROTOCOL/README.md

 Authors: Attila Aros, Satchmo

-Special thanks to Monkeylord and Unwriter for feedback and ideas.
+Special thanks to Monkeylord, Unwriter, and Libitx for feedback and ideas.

 Note: Use the [bitcoinfiles-sdk](https://github.com/BitcoinFiles/bitcoinfiles-sdk#sign-and-create-file) to build, sign, and verify document signatures.